South Africa clinch Test series with 10-wicket win over Pakistan

 Pakistan had held up the home side's victory charge with a second innings score of 478 having been asked to follow on, their effort led by captain Shan Masood's fine 145 on a docile wicket.

-But South Africa chipped away at the wickets and boosted by their first innings score of 615, reached their victory target without the loss of a wicket and in 7.1 overs with David Bedingham 44 not out from 30 deliveries.

-South Africa had already claimed their place in the World Test Championship final against Australia at Lord’s from June 11-15.
+"The result is very satisfying, it was good old Test cricket.
+There was something in it for the bowlers with the new ball and then the wicket really flattened out," South Africa captain Temba Bavuma said.

+"It was a good experience that will hold us in good stead as a team.
+Certain parts of the game we let go, but all those learnings will make us better."

-They have now won their last seven Tests in a row, their second best ever run of victories behind a nine-game winning streak between 2002-2003.
+South Africa have won their last seven Tests in a row, their second best run of victories behind a nine-game winning streak between 2002-2003.

+It is perfect preparation for their appearance in the World Test Championship final against Australia at Lord’s from June 11-15.

+Pakistan resumed the fourth day on 213 for one, though they were effectively two down after in-form batter Saim Ayub fractured his ankle while fielding on the first day.

 ALSO READ: